How Do I Start PBM?

 There is so much more to PBM than this template, though.
 So how do you become an expert at using this marketing strategy?
 This blog will serve as your guide to get started.

 How Do I Get Started With PBM?

 Like with any new strategy, skill, or tool you want to use, you have to learn about how it works before you dive in head first.
-DemandJump University offers PBM certification courses to give you the knowledge you need to execute your own PBM strategy.
+DemandJump University offers a comprehensive resource library to give you the knowledge you need to execute your own PBM strategy.
 Because DemandJump is the first company to implement PBM, we are the experts in it.
-Get your PBM certification for free with our courses to gain the skills you won’t find anywhere else.
+Get your PBM education for free with our resources to gain the skills you won’t find anywhere else.

 We offer six courses you can work through at your own pace.
 They will cover:

 - Intro to Pillar-Based Marketing: Get an overview of what PBM is and why it’s so successful.

 - DemandJump Account Setup: DemandJump is the platform you should use to create your PBM strategy (more on that later).
 This course will take you through how to set up your account and see the results of your pillar plan.

 - Pillar Topic Discovery: This course will advise you on how to find the best pillar topic to write about.
 This is important because it has to be something that your target audience cares about and something your business should know a lot about.

 - Building a Pillar Strategy: Learn how to find the keywords to use in your content.
 You can either use the DemandJump platform to do this or go about it the old-fashioned way and use the Related Searches and People Also Ask sections on Google.